kelvinMakamu/interview-prep/fast-slow/README.md

 - ```Palindrome linked list ```
 - ```Cycle in circular array ```
 - if the pointers meet at any point, thus the LinkedList has a cycle

+## start of a linkedlist cycle
+- get the length of the cycle
+- use length and head to find the cycle starting node